subodhchhabra/mac-dev-setup/README.md

 You can now install whatever R packages you want.
 For those interested, [here’s a list of well known and commonly used packages](https://gist.github.com/hernamesbarbara/9141258) to jumpstart your collection.

-## MySQL

-### Install

-We will install [MySQL](http://www.mysql.com/) using Homebrew, which will also install some header files needed for MySQL bindings in different programming languages (MySQL-Python for one).

-To install, run:

-    $ brew update # Always good to do
-    $ brew install mysql

-As you can see in the ouput from Homebrew, before we can use MySQL we first need to set it up with:

-    $ unset TMPDIR
-    $ mkdir /usr/local/var
-    $ mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/usr/local/var/mysql --tmpdir=/tmp

-### Usage

-To start the MySQL server, use the `mysql.server` tool:

-    $ mysql.server start

-To stop it when you are done, run:

-    $ mysql.server stop

-You can see the different commands available for `mysql.server` with:

-    $ mysql.server --help

-To connect with the command-line client, run:

-    $ mysql -uroot

-(Use `exit` to quit the MySQL shell.)

-**Note**: By default, the MySQL user `root` has no password.
-It doesn't really matter for a local development database.
-If you wish to change it though, you can use `$ mysqladmin -u root password 'new-password'`.

-### MySQL Workbench

-In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
-But feel free to use whichever you prefer.

-You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

 ## Node.js